Experiencing a snow-dusted Christmas market as you stroll through a cobblestone square is a treasured memory for many a European traveller.

 Strasbourg, France

-Strasbourg’s Christmas market, spread across the Old Town in 11 themes, is the oldest in France starting in 1570.
+Strasbourg’s Christmas Market, spread across the Old Town in 11 themes, is the oldest in France starting in 1570.
 From live music and events, to a living nativity scene, more than 300 food and craft stalls and local artisans demonstrating traditional skills, this Christmas market is as much a celebration of Alsatian culture as it is a festive event.
 And of course, being France, local gastronomy in the form of regional wine, foie gras, beer and traditional Christmas biscuits (Bredele) are also featured.

-Dates: 25 November to 31 December 2017
+Dates: 27 November to 27 December

 Christkindlesmarkt Nuremberg, Germany